Azure/azure-workload-identity/README.md

 ## Quick Start

-Check out the Azure AD Workload Identity [Quick Start][4] on how to securely access Azure cloud resources from your application using the webhook and MSAL SDK.
+Check out the Azure AD Workload Identity [Quick Start][4] on how to securely access Azure cloud resources from your application using the webhook and MSAL.

 ## Overview